• Home

 About This Song

-Richard Rodgers and Larry Hart wrote this song for the 1938 Broadway musical The Boys From Syracuse.
+Richard Rodgers and Lorenz Hart wrote “This Can’t Be Love” in 1938 for the Broadway musical The Boys From Syracuse.
 It is one of their most joyous and least ironic love songs.
 Both Benny Goodman and Eddy Duchin recorded the song in the late 1930s.
 In addition to Tony Bennett’s fine recording here, “This Can’t Be Love” has also been recorded by Nat King Cole, Ella Fitzgerald, Frank Sinatra, Judy Garland, and Diana Krall.

 About This Version

-“This Can’t Be Love,” as well as Tony Bennett Sings The Rodgers & Heart Songbook, is available from iTunes.
+“This Can’t Be Love,” as well as Tony Bennett Sings the Rodgers & Hart Songbook is available on Apple Music.

 About This Song